homan-uppu/writing/2-Essays/Winners take all.md

 Global GDP is [growing exponentially fast](https://ourworldindata.org/grapher/global-gdp-over-the-long-run), therefore leverage is growing exponentially fast, and so will the complexity of our activities, and so will inequality - accelerating us towards a winners take all world exponentially fast.

 There is no longer any stagnation, only accelerated growth or accelerated death.
-We will feel the impact of each choice we make more strongly than ever before because the number of choices we make in our lives increases with leverage, and therefore each choice compounds more aggressively.
+We will feel the impact of each choice we make more strongly than ever before.

 ---